 Need a Boost?
 Four Ways to Build Self-Confidence

-As humans, we tend to be hard on ourselves by nature — dwelling on our flaws, mistakes, and shortcomings rather than striving to see the good.
-While it’s normal and potentially constructive to recognize your imperfections, consistently being unkind to yourself takes its toll on your psyche, and on your overall attitude.
+We tend to be hard on ourselves by nature — dwelling on our flaws, mistakes, and shortcomings rather than striving to see the good.
+While it’s normal and potentially constructive to recognize your imperfections, consistently being unkind to yourself takes its toll on your psyche and your overall attitude and self-esteem.

 1. Conduct a thorough and honest self-evaluation